-Your pancreas also produces 2 main hormones: insulin and glucagon.
-They help to regulate blood sugar levels.
+Your pancreas also produces 2 hormones: insulin and glucagon.
+They help regulate your blood sugar levels.
 When your pancreas is removed, you will have diabetes.
-You will need to test your blood sugar levels and to take insulin in order to keep them at safe levels.
-You will meet with an endocrinologist (a doctor who specializes in treating diabetes and other problems with the endocrine system) in the hospital who will help you manage your diabetes.
+You will need to test your blood sugar level and take insulin to keep it at a safe level.
+You will meet with an endocrinologist (a doctor who specializes in treating diabetes and other problems with your hormones) in the hospital who will help you manage your diabetes.
 You will also need a doctor to help manage your diabetes once you leave the hospital.

 Before Your Surgery

 The information in this section will help you prepare for your surgery.
 Read through this section when your surgery is scheduled and refer to it as your surgery date gets closer.
 It contains important information about what you need to do before your surgery.
 Write down any questions you have and be sure to ask your doctor or nurse.

 You and your healthcare team will work together to prepare for your surgery.

 Help us keep you safe during your surgery by telling us if any of the following statements apply to you, even if you aren’t sure.

 - I take a blood thinner.
 Some examples are aspirin, heparin, warfarin (Coumadin®), clopidogrel (Plavix®), enoxaparin (Lovenox®), dabigatran (Pradaxa®), apixaban (Eliquis®), and rivaroxaban (Xarelto®).
 There are others, so be sure your doctor knows all the medications you’re taking.

 - I take prescription medications, including patches and creams.

 - I take any over-the-counter medications, herbs, vitamins, minerals, or natural or home remedies.